Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 Pre-purchased electronic visas:

-Bali has recently installed electronic passport gates, which you can use if you have purchased your visas online prior to departure and are over 14 years of age.
+Bali has recently installed electronic passport gates, which you can use if you have purchased your visas online prior to departure and are over 6 years of age.
+It was previously 14, but they have now changed it to 6 which is great!

-If you are traveling with younger children, you can still pre-purchase visas in advance (and avoid the visa on arrival queues) and head straight to the immigration lines for manual checks.
-However, we personally feel it is best to obtain visas on arrival (VOA).
+If you are traveling with younger children, you can still pre-purchase visas in advance and head straight to the immigration lines for manual checks, (avoiding the visa on arrival queues), however, we personally feel it is best to obtain visas on arrival (VOA).

 I say this because, in our experience, the website to purchase visas can be cumbersome and often crashes, which can lead to a lot of time wasted, and end up with you needing to purchase your visas on arrival anyway!